infrahq/infra/docs/using/dashboard.md

 ## Groups

-Groups allows you to configure groups of users that can then be granted access to your clusters.
+**Groups** allows you to grant access to your clusters to groups of users.

 - [Go to the Working with Groups page to learn about groups](../manage/groups.md)

 ## Users

-Users allows you to configure users that can be used in groups and grants.
+**Users** allows you to configure users to include in groups and grants.

 - [Go to the Working with Users page to learn about users](../manage/users.md)

 ## Settings

-Settings is where you configure Infra Administrators.
+**Settings** is where you configure Infra Administrators.

 - [Go to Working with Admins to learn about Admins](../manage/admins.md)